 Thousands of settlers arrived by steamboat, while hundreds of wagon trains lined the streets waiting to be ferried across the Missouri River.
 In 1849 alone, some have estimated that as many as 50,000 pioneers passed through St. Joseph.
 The city quickly became a bustling outpost and rough frontier town, as covered wagons, oxen, and supplies purchased by the emigrants established the economic basis for the city.

-In 1858, John Patee built the 140-room Patee House at 12th and Penn Streets, which was recognized at that time as the most luxurious hotel west of the Mississippi River.
-In 1860, Russell, Majors, & Waddell established the St. Joseph offices of the Central Overland California and Pikes Peak Express Company on the first floor of the hotel.
+In 1858, John Patee built the 140-room Patee House at 12th and Penn Streets, which was recognized as the most luxurious hotel west of the Mississippi River.
+In 1860, Russell, Majors, & Waddell established the St. Joseph offices of the Central Overland California and Pikes Peak Express Company on the hotel’s first floor.
 Today, the building still stands and operates as a museum of communications and transportation, which includes the restored Pony Express office.

 In 1860, St. Joseph became the headquarters and launching point for the Pony Express.
-The first successful Pony Express run, from St. Joseph to Sacramento, California took place on April 3, 1860, when a lone rider on a bay mare galloped from Pike’s Peak Stables in St. Joseph.
+From St. Joseph to Sacramento, California, the first successful Pony Express run took place on April 3, 1860, when a lone rider on a bay mare galloped from Pike’s Peak Stables in St. Joseph.

 On that date, Mayor M. Jeff Thompson gave a rousing address at the Patee House to the excited crowd before the first pony-rider headed west:

 “This is a great day in the history of St. Joseph.
 For more than a decade, she has been the portal through which passed the wagon trains for the great west… Now she is to become the connecting link between the extremes of the continents.
 For the first time in the history of America, mail will go by an overland route from east to west… Citizens of St. Joseph, I bid you three cheers for the Pony Express!”